Find Grad Schools

 Find Schools Near

-Mining or Geological Engineer Definition Conduct sub-surface surveys to identify the characteristics of potential land or mining development sites.
+Mining or Geological Engineer Job Description Conduct sub-surface surveys to identify the characteristics of potential land or mining development sites.
 May specify the ground support systems, processes and equipment for safe, economical, and environmentally sound extraction or underground construction activities.
 May inspect areas for unsafe geological conditions, equipment, and working conditions.
 May design, implement, and coordinate mine safety programs.

-Life As a Mining or Geological Engineer
+Life As a Mining or Geological Engineer: What Do They Do?

 • Lay out, direct, and supervise mine construction operations, such as the construction of shafts and tunnels.